What to know about owning dogs in Arizona

 Know the laws for dogs in Arizona if you’re a current dog owner or thinking of becoming a dog owner.

-Ownership responsibilities at the City level for dogs in Phoenix, Arizona
+Ownership Responsibilities at the City Level for Dogs in Phoenix, Arizona

 At the city level, there is a broad prohibition against dogs-at-large.
 The City of Phoenix, for example, states dogs must be confined to their owners’ property or on a six-foot leash (or less).